 PPC, after the relevant decision 100/10.04.2012 of its Board of Directors proceeded with the filing of an application of interim measures before the competent Court of Athens against LARCO for the provisory seizure of any and all of the movable assets as well as all the real property of LARCO, with the simultaneous filing of an application for an injunction and also, the filing of an action due to debtor's default in payment before the Athens Court of First Instance.
-PPC accordingly, filed before the abovementioned application of interim measures and the application for the granting of an injunction, the hearing of which was initially set for the 9th of May 2012 and, following a relevant petition by LARCO, the said hearing was set for the 8.6.2012 on which date after hearing of the case, the above mentioned application of interim measures was set to be tried on the hearing of 27.6.2012 when the said case was again postponed for the hearing of 20.11.2012.
+PPC accordingly, filed before the abovementioned application of interim measures and the application for the granting of an injunction, the hearing of which was initially set for the 9th of May 2012 and, following a relevant petition by LARCO, the said hearing was set for the 8.6.2012 on which date after hearing of the case, the above mentioned application for an injunction of PPC was rejected by the said Court whilst following that, the hearing for the a.m. application of interim measures was set to be tried on the hearing of 27.6.2012 when the said case was again postponed for the hearing of 20.11.2012.
 The case was heard on the above mentioned date.

-Following the aforesaid the Board of Directors of PPC by its Decision 200/28.9.2012 decided the following: a) to approve the termination of the contract between LARCO and PPC for the provision of energy after prior notice of 20 days' time for the payments by LARCO to PPC of any and all sums overdue b) to approve the termination of the relevant Contract for the settlement of new debts dated 1.8.2011 after prior notice to LARCO by PPC, for the amounts due by LARCO to PPC c) the filing of a supplementary action for interim measures against LARCO before the Athens Court of First Instance for the security of any and all outstanding debts of LARCO to PPC as well as the filing of an application for the granting of an injunction prohibiting the change of status of LARCO and d) the filing of an action against LARCO for any and all sums due to PPC for which until today no lawsuit has been filed.
+Following the aforesaid the Board of Directors of PPC by its Decision 200/28.9.2012 decided the following:

+- a) to approve the termination of the contract between LARCO and PPC for the provision of energy after prior notice of 20 days' time for the payments by LARCO to PPC of any and all sums overdue - b) to approve the termination of the relevant Contract for the settlement of new debts dated 1.8.2011 after prior notice to LARCO by PPC, for the amounts due by LARCO to PPC - c) the filing of a supplementary action for interim measures against LARCO before the Athens Court of First Instance for the security of any and all outstanding debts of LARCO to PPC as well as the filing of an application for the granting of an injunction prohibiting the change of status of LARCO and - d) the filing of an action against LARCO for any and all sums due to PPC for which until today no lawsuit has been filed.